executablebooks/sphinx-external-toc/README.md

 Commands:
-  from-site  Create a ToC file from a site directory. migrate    Migrate a ToC from a previous revision. parse-toc  Parse a ToC file to a site-map YAML. to-site    Create a site directory from a ToC file.
+  from-site  Create a ToC file from a site directory. migrate    Migrate a ToC from a previous revision. parse      Parse a ToC file to a site-map YAML. to-site    Create a site directory from a ToC file.
 ```